 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the T6i emerges as the winner of the contest (11 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the T6i comes out slightly ahead of the A5000 (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.